ChlodAlejandro/express-server-templates/bare/README.md

 To use the bare server, run `npm start` or `node src/server.js` in this directory.

 ## Usage
+Don't forget to download dependencies first using `npm i`.

 Run the server with `npm start` or `node src/server.js` in this directory.

 To modify the output, change the function inside of `request.js`.
 Please make sure that this file exports an asynchronus function that takes in an Express `req` (request) and `res` (response), or else the server will automatically close the connection without sending data.

 ## `settings.json`
 You may slightly configure your installation of the bare server.
-If you'd like to run on all defaults, you can choose to keep `settings.json` as is, or delete the file entirely.
+If you'd like to run on all defaults, you can choose to keep `settings.json` as is, remove all keys from `settings.json`, or delete the file entirely.

 The possible configurations are shown below.
 ```js